 Meet reNEW’s leaders

 Professor Melissa H. Little, CEO of reNEW and executive director of reNEW Copenhagen is an internationally recognised leader in kidney research and a pioneer in applying stem cell approaches to model and treat kidney disease.

 “I am very excited about the amazing opportunity that reNEW represents.
-Building on the stem cell research excellence that exists within all partners, the Centre aims to deliver outcomes across the breadth of stem cell medicine – new drugs based on human stem cell models, cell and tissue therapies, and new cell and gene therapies.”
+Building on the stem cell research excellence that exists within all partners, the Center aims to deliver outcomes across the breadth of stem cell medicine – new drugs based on human stem cell models, cell and tissue therapies, and new cell and gene therapies.”

 Professor and CEO of reNEW, Melissa H. Little